Bill of attainder: Private bills

 In the Westminster system (and especially in the United Kingdom), a similar concept is covered by the term "private bill" (a bill which upon passage becomes a private Act).
 Note however that "private bill" is a general term referring to a proposal for legislation applying to a specific person; it is only a bill of attainder if it punishes them; private bills have been used in some Commonwealth countries to effect divorce.
 Other traditional uses of private bills include chartering corporations, changing the charters of existing corporations, granting monopolies, approving of public infrastructure and seizure of property for those, as well as enclosure of commons and similar redistributions of property.
 Those types of private bills operate to take away private property and rights from certain individuals, but are usually not called "bill of pains and penalties".
 Unlike the latter, Acts appropriating property with compensation are constitutionally uncontroversial as a form of compulsory purchase.

 The last United Kingdom bill called a "Pains and Penalties Bill" was the Pains and Penalties Bill 1820 and was passed by the House of Lords in 1820, but not considered by the House of Commons; it sought to divorce Queen Caroline from King George IV and adjust her titles and property accordingly, on grounds of her alleged adultery, as did many private bills dealing with divorces of private persons.

 The last bill of attainder was passed in 1798; the attainder procedure was abolished by the Forfeiture Act 1870.

+World War I

+During World War I the position of those Germans who held British honours and titles was considered, leading to the Titles Deprivation Act 1917, which stripped them of their British peerages and royal titles.